stefan-b-jakobsson/x16-upgrade/README.md

-- This warning is displayed if the bootloader identify itself as one of the bootloader versions supported by the upgrade program, but the checksum of the bootloader code does not match any of the official releases.
+- This warning is displayed if the bootloader identify itself as one of the bootloader versions supported by the upgrade program, but the checksum of the bootloader code doesn't match any of the official releases.
 - You may have a custom bootloader or the bootloader code may have been corrupted.
 - It is not recommended that you proceed unless you